kav2k/patreon_letter/README.md

 Patreon: the troubles
 ---

 The system described above functioned well for the most part.
-Except for one problem: people being people frauds.
+Except for one problem: people being frauds.

 A pledge is just that: a _promise_ to pay later.
 However, Patreon immediately unlocks the tangible rewards.
 This opens the door to promising to pay, collecting rewards, and ending up not paying.

 Let me note at this point that **rewards should not be the focus of Patreon to begin with.** They were always extra nice things next to the main purpose of supporting the creator.
 Not all campaigns even offer any ― some deliberately state that knowing you're supporting the creator is the only reward.
 However, it is understandable that such exclusive rewards are desirable and drive the participation.
 And it only makes sense to get access immediately.

 Okay; this is a valid problem.
 You came up with a solution of an optional **Charge Up Front (CUF)** mode.
 This guarantees at least one full cycle of payment by charging it immediately.
-But, as you noted in the blog post, this leads to an anomaly: no matter where you pay in your first month, you pay the whole amount for that part, followed to full amount again next calendar month.
+But, as you noted in the blog post, this leads to an anomaly: no matter where you pay in your first month, you pay the whole amount for that part, followed by a full amount again on next calendar month.
 It can get as bad as paying a full month's price for one day if you pledge on the last day of a month.

 **This is both confusing and unfair.
 I would not disagree!** However, your proposed solution isn't really fixing either of those problems, at least not from the patron perspective.